 |libfaad-dev - AAC and HE-AAC decoding||1.10.4|

 Hardware security module

 You can use the PKCS#11 API to integrate a hardware security module into the SDK.
 To use this feature, install the following libraries:

 There are various optional features you can enable in the AVS Device SDK.
 These require an additional set of dependencies, as described in the following tables.

 Building the AVS Device SDK sample app is optional.
-The sample app lets you test Alexa on your platform of choice, before integrating with your device.
+The sample app lets you test Alexa on your preferred operating system, before integrating with your device.
 The sample app runs on Mac, Linux, Raspberry Pi, Windows, or Android.
 The sample app builds with or without a wake work engine (WWE).
 Alexa doesn't operate in handsfree mode without the wake work engine activated.

 Note: If you're using the Android Microphone and Media Player, you don't require these dependencies.
 Note: If you're running MacOS Big Sur, the minimum required version of PortAudio is v190700_20210406